Tangier Island Guide

 Andrews as 475 acres.

-Tradition states that Tangier was first settled by a John Crockett and his eight
+Tradition states that Tangier was first settled by a John Crockett and

-sons in 1686, who had come to the island to tend cattle, but nothing has been
+sons in 1686, who had come to the island to tend cattle, but nothing has

 found to verify this.
-The first Crockett of record on Tangier was Joseph, the son
+The first Crockett of record on Tangier was Joseph,

 of Sampson and the grandson of John Tyler of Smith’s Island MD.
-It was this
+It was

 Joseph who bought 475 acres of the Andrews land in 1778.
 It does not seem

-likely that Joseph tended cattle at all for he was left a inheritance by his
+likely that Joseph tended cattle at all for he was left a inheritance by

 grandfather John Tyler, was bound to his uncle Thomas Tyler to be a weaver

-and learn his numbers, lived on Smith’s Island MD with his uncle until about
+and learn his numbers, lived on Smith’s Island MD with his uncle until

-1744, was made constable of "Tangier Islands" in 1763 and was given all of
+1744, was made constable of "Tangier Islands" in 1763 and was given all

 "South Point" by John Fish in his will of 4 April 1765.
-It was not likely that a man
+It was not likely

 of some means would be tending cattle.
-By 1799 the West part of the patent had
+By 1799 the West part of the patent

-descended down to a John West who in this year left his interest to his son
+descended down to a John West who in this year left his interest to his

 Anthony, who was to complete an unrecorded deed for 100 acres to Joseph’s